meokullu/PreFill/README.md

 ## Description

 PreFill has methods to fill desired value preceeding of values to align them.
 Empty character, letter or number can be used to make different lenghted values align right.
-Supported data types: (sbyte, byte, int, uint, long, ulong)
+Supported data types: (sbyte, byte, int, uint, long, ulong, string)

 PreFill is optimized for cpu-intense applications.